bluenviron/gortsplib/README.md

     * Read selected media streams
     * Pause or seek without disconnecting from the server
     * Write to ONVIF back channels
-    * Get PTS (presentation timestamp) of incoming packets
+    * Get PTS (presentation timestamp) of inbound packets
-    * Get NTP (absolute timestamp) of incoming packets
+    * Get NTP (absolute timestamp) of inbound packets
   * Write media streams to a server ("record")
     * Write streams with the UDP or TCP transport protocol
     * Switch transport protocol automatically